Know The Common Types Of Birth Defects And Their Causes

 Diagnosis and treatment

 Getting vaccinated against certain infections can prevent birth defects, and not drinking during pregnancy can also prevent birth defects due to alcohol.
 Taking prenatal vitamins can help prevent neural tube defects.
 Many birth defects can be diagnosed before birth, like Chromosome problems can be diagnosed by looking at cells in the amniotic fluid or from the placenta.
-Fetal ultrasound during pregnancy can also show the possibility of certain birth defects.
+Additionally, some birth abnormalities can be revealed through fetal ultrasonography while a woman is pregnant.

 Treatment for birth defects will depend on your child’s symptoms, age and general health, and how severe the condition is.
 Some children may benefit from physical or occupational therapy, medicines, and surgery.